PRI resources and collateral:

 Justice Project Pakistan interactive global map: ‘Infections and deaths related to Covid-19 in prisons across the world’

-World Health Organisation Europe guidance: ‘Preparedness, prevention and control of COVID-19 in prisons and other places of detention’, (English and Russian), 15 March 2020 (also available in Tajik)
+World Health Organisation Europe guidance: updated 8 February 2021 in English ‘Preparedness, prevention and control of COVID-19 in prisons and other places of detention’,

 World Health Organisation Europe checklist: ‘Checklist to evaluate preparedness, prevention and control of COVID-19 in prisons and other places of detention’, 9 April 2020